Advanced Methods in Natural Language Processing - Session 4¶

 Across Other Classes:¶

-- Most of the same function words ("they", "after", "with") appear as negative contributors to World, Business, and Sports classes.
+- Most of the same function words ("they", "after", "with") appear as negative contributors to World and Business classes.

 - Words like "firm" slightly boost the Business class but are downplayed for Sci/Tech.